Barron Wortham

-Barron Winfred Wortham (born November 1, 1969) is a former American football linebacker in the National Football League for the Houston Oilers / Tennessee Oilers / Tennessee Titans and Dallas Cowboys.
-He played college football at the University of Texas-El Paso.
+Barron Winfred Wortham (born November 1, 1969) is an American former professional football player who was a linebacker in the National Football League (NFL) for the Houston Oilers / Tennessee Oilers / Tennessee Titans and Dallas Cowboys.
+He played college football for the UTEP Miners.

-Early years
+Early life

 Born in Fort Worth, Texas, Wortham attended Everman High School, where he practiced football and track.
 He accepted a football scholarship from the University of Texas-El Paso.
 Although he entered spring practices with a leg injury he suffered at an All-Star high school game, he was able to earn the starter position at middle linebacker, leading the team with 129 tackles and a career-high 6 sacks.

 As a sophomore, he posted 148 tackles, 4 sacks and 4 fumble recoveries.
 As a junior, he had 138 tackles and 2 sacks.
 He had 16 tackles and one blocked punt against the University of Tulsa.

 As a senior his team only won one game, but he registered 151 tackles (breaking the conference's career record) and was named the Western Athletic Conference defensive player of the year.
 He tallied 26 tackles, one forced fumble and one interceptions against the UNLV.

 He left as the school's All-time leader in career tackles (566) and tackles for loss (43), 12 sacks, 4 interceptions, 12 passes defensed, 6 fumble recoveries and 4 forced fumbles.
 He also matched Raymond Morris as the only players in school history to lead the team in tackles four times.

 In 2014, he was named to the University of Texas-El Paso Centennial football team.
 In 2018, he was inducted into the UTEP Athletic Hall of Fame.